easyscience/EasyCrystallography/docs/src/components/spacegroup.rst

     print(spacegroup)
     # <Spacegroup: system: 'monoclinic', number: 3, H-M: 'P 1 2 1'>

-`easyCrystallography` uses it's own implementation of `Operations` (:class:`easyCrystallography.Symmetry.SymOp.SymmOp`) which can be used to describe arbitrary rotations and translations of points and objects.
+`easyCrystallography` uses it's own implementation of `Operations` (:class:`easycrystallography.Symmetry.SymOp.SymmOp`) which can be used to describe arbitrary rotations and translations of points and objects.
 A spacegroup can also be formed from these operations.
-The following example uses rotations and translations to describe the spacegroup, however any of the class methods in the :class:`easyCrystallography.Symmetry.SymOp.SymmOp` can be used.
-The method :meth:`easyCrystallography.Components.SpaceGroup.SpaceGroup.from_symOps` is used for generation.
+The following example uses rotations and translations to describe the spacegroup, however any of the class methods in the :class:`easycrystallography.Symmetry.SymOp.SymmOp` can be used.
+The method :meth:`easycrystallography.Components.SpaceGroup.SpaceGroup.from_symOps` is used for generation.

 .. code-block:: python

-    from easyCrystallography.Components.SpaceGroup import SpaceGroup
+    from easycrystallography.Components.SpaceGroup import SpaceGroup
-    from easyCrystallography.Symmetry.SymOp import SymmOp
+    from easycrystallography.Symmetry.SymOp import SymmOp

     # Define the operators for the 'P 2' spacegroup
     rots = [[[24, 0, 0], [0, 24, 0], [0, 0, 24]], [[-24, 0, 0], [0, 24, 0], [0, 0, -24]]]